Ilnazz/godot-live-charts/README.md

 ## Installation

-1. At this moment to install this library to your project as a plugin, you need download a build of this library for the desired version of .Net (in folder builds/) and copy the live-charts plugin folder to the addons folder.
+1. At this moment to install this library to your project as a plugin, you need download a build of this library for the desired version of .Net (6, 7 or 8) from builds directory and copy the live-charts plugin folder to the addons folder.

 2. Install the following NuGet packages: